Florida city permit guide

 County

-Miami-Dade requires local business tax receipts, and businesses located inside municipalities can need both city and county receipts.
+Miami-Dade requires local business tax receipts, and businesses located inside municipalities may have both city and county receipt requirements.

 Florida Sales & Use Tax and Alcohol Licensing